February 8, 202610 min read

 ForgeClaw was born: a fork of OpenClaw with custom routing logic, a multi-agent "Council" architecture, and specialized interfaces for our development workflows.

-The core architectural innovation is the Council — five specialized AI agents that collaborate through a shared kernel.
+The core architectural innovation is the Council — five specialized AI agents that collaborate through a unified framework.
 Each agent has a distinct role, personality, and underlying model:

 AgentRoleModelProvider